 In alphabetical order, by last name:

-Robert J. Bunker is an Epochal Warfare Studies scholar and security consultant focusing on non-state opposing force research, analysis, and defeat strategies.
-He holds a Ph.D. in political science from the Claremont Graduate University, five other university degrees, and has both undertaken and provided counter-terrorism related training.
-He has over 200 publications including numerous edited works, booklets, chapters, and articles in policy, law enforcement, and military venues.
-Past associations include the Counter-OPFOR Corporation, University of Southern California, FBI Academy (as Futurist in Residence), National Law Enforcement and Corrections Technology Center—West, and the Los Angeles Terrorism Early Warning Group.
-Recent publications include Red Teams and Counterterrorism Training (University of Oklahoma Press, 2011) with Steve Sloan and the edited work Narcos Over the Border: Gangs, Cartels and Mercenaries (Routledge, 2011).
+Robert J. Bunker is 2015 Futurist in Residence with the FBI Academy, Quantico, VA and an Adjunct Research Professor, Strategic Studies Institute, US Army War College, Carlisle, PA.
+He is also adjunct faculty, Division of Politics and Economics, Claremont Graduate University, and Non-Resident Fellow, Counter-Terrorism, TRENDS Research & Advisory, Abu Dhabi.
+He is a former Minerva Chair and Distinguished Visiting Professor, Strategic Studies Institute, US Army War College.
+He holds a PhD in political science from the Claremont Graduate University, five other university degrees, and has both undertaken and provided counter-terrorism related training.
+He has hundreds of publications including numerous edited works, booklets, chapters, and articles in policy, law enforcement, and military venues.
+Past associations include the Los Angeles High Intensity Drug Trafficking Area (LA-HIDTA); Counter-OPFOR Corporation; University of Southern California; National Law Enforcement and Corrections Technology Center—West; National Security Studies Program, Cal State San Bernardino; and the Los Angeles Terrorism Early Warning Group.

 Irina Chindea is a Ph.D. candidate in the International Security Studies Program at the Fletcher School, Tufts University in Boston, MA.
 In 2012, Irina conducted extensive field research in Mexico, Colombia, El Salvador, and Canada for her doctoral dissertation on patterns of cooperation and conflict among criminal groups active in strong and weak states.
 Irina’s research interests include irregular warfare and asymmetric threats, the nexus between finance and the activities of non-state armed groups, intelligence, and the interplay between formal and informal governance structures, with a regional focus on Latin America and Southwest Asia.